Ed Krol: Career

 In 1985, Krol began working at the National Center for Supercomputing Applications (NCSA).
 He was the network manager for the NCSA when the contract was received to establish the NSFNet, and led the team in the network development.
 He helped develop the Frequently Asked Questions format when he published the popular user's guide Hitchhiker's Guide to the Internet in 1987, which was funded by the National Science Foundation.
 In 1989, he became the assistant director for Network Information Services, Computing, and Communications Service Office at the University of Illinois.

 In 1992, Krol published The Whole Internet User's Guide and Catalog, which was noted by the New York Public Library as one of its Books of the Century in 1995.
 The book was translated into over ten languages and sold over a million copies.
 This aided the worldwide acceptance and spread of the Internet.
 In 1999, Krol and Kiersten Conner-Sax published a sequel titled The Whole Internet User's Guide: The Next Generation.

 In 2002 Krol retired from the University of Illinois after working there for 29 years.

+In popular culture

+Krol's daughter, Molly Krol, is the namesake of the molly-guard, a slang term for a shield placed around an emergency stop that prevents it from being inadvertently pressed.